-The 1A circuit board has two blocks of DIP-switches, located under the DSI Board, for configuring the various functions of the 1A; see Figure 3-2, item 12.
+The 1A circuit board has two blocks of DIP-switches, located under the DSI Board, for configuring the various functions of the 1A; see Figure 3-2, item 11.
 Each DIP-switch can be set to OFF (left position) or ON (right position) depending on functions required.
-Positions shown in Bold are typical settings for the Gas Monitor 1A2 with DSI.